Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Knicks Insights & Trends

-- New York has a 6-4 record against the spread while going 6-4 overall in its last 10 contests.
+- New York is 5-5 against the spread and 5-5 overall over its last 10 contests.

-- Three of the Knicks' last 10 contests have hit the over.
+- The Knicks have hit the over twice in their past 10 contests.

 - New York is 33-21 against the spread and 35-19 overall when it scores more than 109.8 points.